robertjchristian/MRC/MRC39.md

 It is necessary to implement a functionality where users can specify for what period they want to lock the MOR token claiming, in return the user will receive an increased MOR reward.
 For non-automated groups, the contract administrator may specify such a period.

-## Realization For Calculating the Multiples
+## Realization For Calculating the Power Factors
 Final MOR reward calculation
-When  claim of  the MOR tokens are locked, there will be a multiplier for the user final rewards.
+When  claim of the MOR tokens are Staked, there will be a power factor for the user final rewards.
 Thus the final reward will be calculated by the formula:

-final_reward = standard_reward * multiplier
+final_reward = standard_reward * power factor

 Where the standard_reward: calculated according to the existing rules.

-Calculation of the multiplier
+### Calculation of the Power Factor
-The multiplier is calculated using the following formula:
+The Power Factor is calculated using the following formula:

-multiplier = (end - now)/now + 1;
+Power = (end - now)/now + 1;

-Where the end: MOR that potentially will be in circulation at the end of lock period for the current group.
+Where the end: MOR that potentially will be in circulation at the end MOR Staking period for the current group.
 Where the now: MOR that is potentially in circulation at the time of transaction execution for the current group.

 ## Using Tanh Hyperbolic Tangent for this Function in Solidity (Included in the Smart Contract)
-- Below is the function for calculating the Power with a multiple cap of ~10.7.
+- Below is the function for calculating the Power with a factor cap of ~10.7.
 - It works over 16 years: July 25, 2024 12pm UTC to January 26, 2040 12pm UTC
-- Power Multiple cap reflects a 6 year delay on Claim locks.
+- Power Factor cap reflects a 6 year MOR Staking period.
-- A Contributor can lock for the full 16 years, however they gain no additional Multiple beyond the first 4 years (7.46 max).
+- A Contributor can Stake for the full 16 years, however they gain no additional Power Factor beyond the first 6 years (10.7 max).

 **Function:**
 def power_relative(staking_begin_unixtime, staking_end_unixtime):